Tarbert 3.8 miles.

 Listowel 11 miles; Tralee 27 miles.

-The lovely coastal village of Tarbert is wonderfully situated on a gentle slope overlooking one of the prettiest parts of the River Shannon, 11 miles from Listowel, in colourful County Kerry.
-Edged by deciduous woodland and the Shannon Estuary, Tarbert offers numerous scenic and woodland walks, together with great angling opportunities and a range of shops and pubs, plus the village is located along the Wild Atlantic Way.
-Here you can experience one of the widest, most enchanting and culturally rich coastal touring routes in the world, and wherever you travel along the Wild Atlantic Way, you’ll find magic, adventure, history and beauty in abundance.
-Enjoy a relaxing day’s bathing at nearby Ballybunion, renowned for the most beautiful sandy beaches in North Kerry or why not take in a round of golf in one of Ballybunion’s two world class links golf courses?
-Take the short ferry crossing at Tarbert to Killimer and discover the striking Cliffs of Moher and the mysterious Aillwee Caves, along with Doolin Ferry and Aran Island cruises and all Clare has to offer.
+The lovely coastal village of Tarbert is wonderfully situated on a gentle slope overlooking one of the prettiest parts of Shannon, 11 miles from Listowel, in colourful County Kerry.
+Edged by deciduous woodland and the Shannon Estuary, the village offers numerous scenic walks together with great angling opportunities and is home to a range of shops and pubs.
+Enjoy a relaxing day’s bathing at nearby Litter Strand, or follow the Shannon Way to Ballybunion, renowned for the most beautiful sandy beaches in North Kerry.
+Take the short ferry crossing to Killimer and discover the striking Cliffs of Moher and the mysterious Aillwee Caves.
 Known as the Literary Capital of Ireland and famous for its horse racing festival, nearby Listowel, with its myriad of fascinating architecture, boasts fine shops and restaurants aplenty, together with an immaculate golf course.
-Enjoy a day’s angling in the nearby River Feale which is one of the most outstanding salmon and sea trout rivers in Ireland.
-With Killarney only 60 minutes from Tarbert, you can enjoy all this beautiful town has to offer, with the Ring of Kerry and Ireland’s highest peak, Carrantuohill, all on your doorstep.
-With the Kerry County Museum, the National Folk Theatre and the celebrated Jeannie Johnston maritime experience at nearby Tralee, there's plenty to see and do at this fabulous location.
+With the National Folk Theatre and the celebrated Jeannie Johnston maritime experience at nearby Tralee, there's plenty to see and do at this fabulous location.